 Ever since I started wearing the glasses, my sleep has improved dramatically.
 I was able to use the glasses to fix my sleep schedule and re-establish normal circadian rhythms.
 I fall sleep quickly, stay asleep, and wake up refreshed, all thanks to a $10 pair of blue light blocking glasses.
 No, they’re not fashionable, but they work.
 It’s worth looking like an alien at night when no one sees me, to reduce those dark circles under my eyes during the day when I’m surrounded by people.
 And it only cost me $10 and a little bit discipline!

-While there are more expensive pairs out there, I recommend this $10 pair from by Uvex available on Amazon.
+While there are more expensive pairs out there, I recommend this $10 pair by Uvex available on Amazon (price is subject to change).
 In a report published by Consumer Reports, Uvex was ranked as both the best and the cheapest of blue blocking glasses (see the full report here).
 Their glasses were originally manufactured as safety eyewear for workers, but they work so well that people started using them for sleep.
 That being said, sometimes you do have to experiment a bit to find the right pair.
 I actually have 3 different pairs myself (this one, also from Uvex, fits over my glasses the best).
 In addition to the Uvex pairs, I also recommend this pair here and this one.

 How else can I improve my sleep?